A covariance formula for the number of excursion set components of Gaussian fields and applications: Introduction

 Compared to the formula in Proposition \ref{p:gcf}, the covariance formula in Theorem~\ref{t:cf} has two main differences: (i) it concerns functions of a continuous Gaussian field instead of a finite Gaussian vector, and (ii) it concerns integer-valued (and so non-differentiable) functions.
 Heuristically one handles these differences by interpreting the partial derivatives in Proposition~\ref{p:gcf} as `densities' in an appropriate sense.

 On the other hand, the covariance formula in Proposition \ref{p:gcf} does not require stationarity, whereas Theorem \ref{t:cf} is restricted to the stationary setting.
-In fact we believe Theorem \ref{t:cf} to also be true for non-stationary Gaussian fields; indeed we only use stationarity in one place in the proof -- to obtain the integrability of the pivotal measures, see \eqref{e:qcbweak} -- and we believe this to be true under very general conditions.
+We conjecture that Theorem~\ref{t:cf} should also be true for non-stationary Gaussian fields; indeed we only use stationarity in one place in the proof -- to obtain the integrability of the pivotal measures, see \eqref{e:qcbweak} -- and we expect this to be true under very general conditions.

-\begin{remark} We also believe that the covariance formula in Theorem \ref{t:cf} extends to component counts on $B_1$ and $B_2$ taken with respect to \textit{distinct} levels $\ell_1 \neq \ell_2$ respectively.
+\begin{remark} We also conjecture that the covariance formula in Theorem~\ref{t:cf} should extend to component counts on $B_1$ and $B_2$ taken with respect to \textit{distinct} levels $\ell_1 \neq \ell_2$ respectively.
 In fact in that case we expect that the pivotal measures are uniformly bounded, so in theory it should be easier to verify the integrability in \eqref{e:qcbweak}.
-However this turns out to require extra arguments and is not needed for our applications, so we do not formally consider it. \end{remark}
+However this would require extra arguments and is not needed for our applications, so we do not consider it in this work. \end{remark}